tomatte/tomatte/README.md

 ### Hi there 👋 Welcome to my place!!!
-Programming for me is like a never-ending puzzle game very fun (and sometimes very stressing) to play.
+Programming for me is like a never-ending puzzle game to play.

 - 📫 How to reach me:
   - discord: @king_tomatte